On the Security & Privacy in Federated Learning: Towards Secure FL

 The authors in~\cite{lin2019free} defended Free-riders attacks by applying a Deep Autoencoding Gaussian Mixture Model (DAGMM).
 DAGMM is composed of a compression and estimation net, where the updates are passed through the networks, and their distances are measured between dimensions and their standard deviation.
-On the same basis, the authors in~\cite{zong2018deep} applied Autoencoders for the defense.
+Similarly, the authors in~\cite{zong2018deep} applied Autoencoders for the defense.
 In particular, they proposed a DAGMM, where the encoder performed a dimensionality reduction.
 Afterward, the remaining dimensions were passed to an estimation network that predicted the likelihood density.
 The larger the density more likely it was to be a malicious update.
 Similarly, in~\cite{Wan2021}, the authors proposed a density-based anomaly detection.
 They assigned an anomaly score to each model, where the aggregator weighted them according to the score.
 Therefore, reducing the adversarial relevance on the global model.
 Other confidence or score-based anomaly detection have been proposed~\cite{Wan2021, mallah2021untargeted, wang2020model}.

-Furthermore, the authors in~\cite{jagielski2018manipulating} suggested training a Linear Regression model for identifying data pieces that are close to legitimate data pieces from a poisoned dataset.
-Differently, the authors in~\cite{DucNguyen} proposed the use of the K-means clustering algorithm, leveraging a clean-holdout dataset for removing outliners based on trimmed means.
+Furthermore, the authors in~\cite{jagielski2018manipulating} suggested training a Linear Regression model to identify data pieces close to legitimate data pieces from a poisoned dataset.
+Differently, the authors in~\cite{DucNguyen} proposed using the K-means clustering algorithm, leveraging a clean-holdout dataset for removing outliners based on trimmed means.

 Also, during the Boosting process in Model Poisoning attacks, the weights were adapted for increasing relevance in the aggregated model~\cite{Sun}, which carried an increase in the $l_n$ norm.
 Compared with benign updates, the server might define a threshold and discard the updates that do not satisfy it~\cite{varma2021legato}.
 Likewise, the authors in~\cite{Tomsett} proposed using the Kolmogorov-Smirnov (K-S) test for cleaning the model.
 The K-S test is used in non-parametric statistics for measuring the distance between two data distributions.
-They compared the distance between data distributions, removing those distributions that were different from the majority.
-However, they only demonstrated its effectiveness under I.I.D. settings.
+They compared the distance between data distributions, removing those different from the majority.
+However, they only demonstrated its effectiveness under IID settings.